felixmc/custom-logger/README.md

 `custom-logger` is a simple, yet highly customizable logging plugin for node.js.

+To install this module simply run:

+	npm install custom-logger

 I'm still very much still learning node.js, and this is my first "official" module.
 If you notice any unusual or depracated coding behaviors be sure to let me know, like I said, I'm still learning! (:

 If you have any questions or feedback, or need any help using this module, please contact <a href="http://twitter.com/#!/felix_mc" target="_blank">@felix_mc</a>.